theforeman/foreman-packaging/README.md

 built, run  `mockchain -l /var/tmp/mock-chain-tfm.../` adjusting the path for the location of your packages.

+## HOWTO: removing a package

+1. `git rm -r rubygem-example/`
+1. Remove all entries (both main package and doc) from `comps/` and `rel-eng/tito.props`
+1. Add an `Obsoletes` entry to `tfm/tfm.spec` for `< Version-(Release+1)`
+   if the package is a dependency in either core or plugin repos
+1. On merge, untag all builds from nightly Koji tags (`untag-build --all`), block the package (`block-pkg`) and rebuild `tfm` if applicable

+Leave the rel-eng/packages/ file in place so a permanent record of the last EVR is kept.

 ## How does this repo work?

 This repo contains a directory per source package and some tito configuration